ArjitJ/DIAL/README.md

 ### Reproducing the Experiments

 The first step is to get the data.
-We provide the data used in DeepMatcher experiments.
+We provide the data used in DeepMatcher experiments ([Link1](https://github.com/anhaidgroup/deepmatcher/blob/master/Datasets.md) [Link2](https://dbs.uni-leipzig.de/en/research/projects/object_matching/benchmark_datasets_for_entity_resolution) [Link3](https://sites.google.com/site/anhaidgroup/useful-stuff/data))
 The multilingual data can be downloaded from [salesforce/localization-xml-mt](https://github.com/salesforce/localization-xml-mt)

 Now create a virtual environment using conda